maaatttt/ubiq/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## These steps assume a wired, headless setup, accessed via SSH.
+## These steps assume an ethernet connection / headless setup / accessed via SSH / an SSD drive for storage.

 - [ ] Download the OS for your hardware -

 - Raspberry Pi uses [Raspberry Pi OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/), the other boards use [Armbian]( https://www.armbian.com/).